rmspacefish/rtems-docs/user/start/sources.rst

 You can clone the Git repository to get all versions of RTEMS including the development head.
 Release branches in Git are kept stable however they may differ from a release's source archive.

+The master branch by default uses RTEMS version 6 and does not contain the version 5 `rtems-sparc` build set.

 .. code-block:: none